 What is convergence in technology?
 For the uninitiated, it is the eventual merging of computing, storage, and networking technologies – whether previously related or not – which operate as an integrated and unified system that performs one or more business functions.
-As a result of sustained technological convergence over the past three decades, today, IT is inseparable from the internet, telecom, media, consumer electronics.
+As a result of sustained technological convergence over the past three decades, today, IT is inseparable from the internet, telecom, media, and consumer electronics.

 When it comes to IT in the enterprise, convergence is personified by today’s multicloud systems that enable IT management from a single interface with lower operational costs, improved performance for every application, better data governance, and no vendor lock-in.
 A Hyperconverged Infrastructure (HCI) is the most recent development in Data Center Management (DCM) that enables data centers to go from "cost centers" to sources of innovation, revenue, and business value.